dylangtsao/pygame-flapping-bird/README.md

-# pygame-flapping-bird
+# pygame-flappy-bird
-Implementation of a simple game of flapping bird using pygame.
+Implementation of a simple game of flappy bird using pygame.